Criminal Code and Other Legislation (Mason Jett Lee) Amendment Bill 2019

 Noes (42)

-Opposed the private member's bill, arguing its mandatory sentencing provisions would create injustices by capturing low-end criminal negligence cases with the same mandatory 15-year sentence as violent killers.
+Opposed the LNP private member's bill, arguing its mandatory sentencing provisions would cause injustices in low-end criminal negligence cases and increase trials, re-traumatising witnesses with the risk of acquittals.

-Strongly supported the private member's bill, arguing mandatory sentencing is necessary because courts are bound by low precedents and Queensland cannot wait decades for change.
+Strongly supported the Mason Jett Lee bill, arguing mandatory sentencing is necessary because courts are bound by low precedents and Queensland does not have decades to wait for change.

 “I believe that mandatory sentencing is necessary because the courts are bound to low sentences and Queensland does not have decades to wait for precedents to change.”— 2019-04-30View Hansard